 During the Civil War (1861-1865), federal authorities occupied the Southern Church.
 Trinity, with regular worship services, was not interrupted.

-In 1939 the three main branches of Methodism, the Northern and Southern Churches, along with the Methodist Protestants merged to form the Methodist Church.
+In 1939 the three main branches of Methodism, the Methodist Episcopal Church (North) and the Methodist Episcopal Church, South, along with the Methodist Protestant Church, merged to form the Methodist Church.
 Virginia Bishop W.W.
 Peele assigned a young minister, John H. Blakemore, to Trinity with instructions to merge with the Washington Street Church.
-But Trinity - age 168 - gave its own defiant answer!
-It would not merge and Trinity, using Biblical imagery, cast its nets elsewhere, and decided to move the entire church (building and all) from downtown Alexandria to the suburban Beverly Hills-Braddock area, with the young minister as the leading cheerleader.
+But Trinity - at age 168 - gave its own defiant answer!
+It would not merge and Trinity, using Biblical imagery, cast its nets elsewhere, deciding to move the entire church (building and all) from downtown Alexandria to the suburban Beverley Hills-Braddock area, with the young pastor as the leading cheerleader.

-The Third Meeting House took almost a year to build at the corner of Cameron Mills Road, using materials from the downtown church, such as bricks, pews, and stained glass windows.
+The Third Meeting House took almost a year to build at the corner of Cameron Mills Road and Allison Street, using materials from the downtown church, such as bricks, pews, and stained glass windows.
 Dedication came on Christmas Sunday, 1942.

 After World War II, Trinity grew and flourished in its new location.
 Its members joined many other Methodists throughout the country in their concern for ecumenism and church union, including closer ties with other Methodist and Wesleyan bodies; growing uneasiness with the issue of racism in both the nation and the church; and the debate about women's ordination.
 Closer to home, Trinity members continued a rich legacy of worship to God and service to their needy neighbors in the larger Alexandria community.